dotnet/dotNext/README.md

 * Improved accuracy of `WriteAheadLog` metrics
 * Added `ReplicationLag` configuration property for Raft nodes
 * Lease-based linearizable read is disabled by default for optimization purposes.
 Use `IsLeaderLeaseEnabled` configuration property to enable it
+* Fixed heartbeat timeout: it should be less than the lower election timeout to satisfy Timing Requirement in Raft

 <a href="https://www.nuget.org/packages/dotnext.aspnetcore.cluster/6.2.1">DotNext.AspNetCore.Cluster 6.2.1</a>
 * Updated dependencies